 - Associate Professor Zanfina Ademi – Cardiovascular Disease and Diabetes; Epilepsy; and Healthy Lifestyle in Preconception, Pregnancy and Postpartum

-- Associate Professor Ilana Ackerman – Musculoskeletal Diseases
+- Professor Ilana Ackerman – Musculoskeletal Diseases

 - Associate Professor Emily Callander – Women, Maternal and Child Health